Thousands of Indonesians attempt to storm parliament to protest changes to election law - KESQ

 Associated Press

-JAKARTA, Indonesia (AP) — Thousands of protesters attempted to storm Indonesia’s parliament Thursday, tearing down a section of fence and throwing stones at police, and forcing the legislature to delay a vote on controversial changes to election laws that could further enhance the political influence of outgoing President Joko Widodo.
-Parliament was to meet in an emergency session in order to overturn one decision made by the country’s Constitutional Court on election procedures, while amending another.
-Protesters held banners and signs, while others started a fire and burned tires.
-The Constitutional Court court on Tuesday dismissed a challenge to an age limit that prevents people younger than 30 serving as regional governors.
+JAKARTA, Indonesia (AP) — Indonesian police have fired tear gas and water cannon to disperse thousands of protesters who attempted to storm parliament after they tore down a section of fence and threw stones at police.
+The unrest on Thursday forced the legislature to delay a vote on controversial changes to election laws that could further enhance the political influence of outgoing President Joko Widodo.
+Parliament met in an emergency session to overturn one decision made by the country’s Constitutional Court on election procedures, while amending another.
+The Constitutional Court on Tuesday dismissed a challenge to an age limit that prevents people younger than 30 from running for regional governorships, which would prevent Widodo’s youngest son from running in a regional contest in Central Java.